-Variances to cardiology RTPs may be permitted by the CRTC, but a request for a variance will require a detailed explanation from the PD to the CRTC, and written permission from the CRTC must be granted.
-In general, such approval will relate to combined residency-graduate degree programs or RTPs that include significant resident research commitments.
-Variances must be approved by the CRTC before the resident includes them as part of the RTP.
+Variances to a cardiology RTP may be permitted by the CRTC, but a request for a variance will require a detailed explanation from the PD to the CRTC, and written approval from the CRTC must be granted.
+In general, such variances will relate to combined residency-graduate degree programs or RTPs that include significant resident research commitments.
+Variances must be approved by the CRTC before the resident includes the education or training experience as part of the RTP.
 Documentation relating to approved variances must be included with the Candidate's credentials packet.